devalexqt/topparser/README.md

 ## Parse linux / Unix "top" command to json format
-Parse unix TOP command raw output to JSON format using <b>node.js</b> without external dependencies.
+Parse unix `top` command raw output to JSON format using <b>node.js</b> without external dependencies.
 On Windows PC you can use WSL (windows subsystem for linux).

 ## Test
 Just run: